Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

 We also find that the fractional energy loss decreases with increased transverse momentum at LHC energies, agreeing with the trend observed in previous ATLAS $S_{\text{loss}}$ measurements for inclusive jets \cite{ATLAS_SLoss}, as well as those found in Ref. \cite{harris2023qgp}.
-The linear trends between $\Delta p_{T}/p_{T}$ and $\frac{1}{S}\frac{dN}{dy}$ support the earlier observation of a weak path-length dependence of parton energy loss, even though the medium densities at RHIC and the LHC are very different.
-As discussed for RHIC data~\cite{WangHuang:2008}, the weak path-length dependence of energy loss could arise from the rapid expansion of the medium, where the majority of energy loss occurs before the parton is able to traverse a full path length.
+The linear trends between $\Delta p_{T}/p_{T}$ and $\frac{1}{S}\frac{dN}{dy}$ support the previous observation that the initial collision density has a stronger impact than path length, despite the significantly different initial densities at RHIC and the LHC.
+As discussed regarding RHIC data~\cite{WangHuang:2008}, a subdominant path-length dependence of energy loss might result from the rapid expansion of the medium, where most energy loss takes place before the parton traverses the full path length.
 Thereby, medium density becomes the dominant factor that determines the energy loss during the rapid expansion.
-We argue that in such a rapidly expansive medium, the static path length from the initial geometry of colliding nuclei fails to be a dominating factor for the parton energy loss in the medium.
-Our parton energy loss scenario would predict that the elliptic flow of jets or leading high $p_T$ particles in A+A collisions of medium centrality, if measured with minimum non-flow correlation effect, will be close to zero, much smaller than what may be calculated from the static path length dependence.
+Recent theoretical studies also suggest the formation time of partons could play a strong role in determining the medium induced energy loss~\cite{Zhang_2023}.
+We argue that in such a rapidly expansive medium, the static path length from the initial geometry of colliding nuclei fails to be the dominating factor for the parton energy loss in the medium.